Bavaria’s Best Beer Gardens – Places you Must Visit in Munich

 If you want to get the most traditional vibe of Bavaria, this is the beer garden to visit!
 This is the most “rustic“ of Munich’s beer gardens.
-Just a stone’s throw from the bustling station area the beer garden is an oasis of tranquility.
+Just a stone’s throw from the bustling station area the beer garden is an oasis of tranquillity.
 This place will make you feel like legends are alive!

 The most rustic of Bavarian beers gardens – Augustiner Keller

 The Waldwirtschaft – lovingly also called WaWi – just has to be one of Munich’s most beautiful beer gardens of all.
 Located ion the south of the city on the banks of the river Isar it is a popular destination for walkers and cyclists.
 There are also regular live jazz sessions, so this place could be appreciated not only between beer, but also music gourmets as well!